-Giannakopoulos and many of her classmates conceded that they were conditioned to expect grades and that without them, they were left with a feeling that one might call academic emptiness.
-One of the best things you can say about grades is that students and teachers are used to them.
+Giannakopoulos and many of her classmates concede that they are conditioned to expect grades and that without them, they are left with a feeling that one might call academic emptiness.
+One of the best things you can say about grades is that students and teachers are accustomed to them.
 We know what they mean, even if that meaning lacks nuance.
-Students can use grades to gauge where they are on the continuum between Excellence and Failure.
+Students can use grades to gauge where they are on the continuum between excellence and failure.

 And as Sackstein writes in Education Week about her grade-free experiment, some students were simply too uncomfortable with an arrangement that did not result in an easily digestible evaluative metric.
-At this point in their formal education, grading had simply become too ingrained for the experimental student group.
-One of Sackstein’s students probably best articulated the problem, pointing out that as a senior in high school, she was far too deep into her education to adapt to the new model.
+For the students in Sackstein's experimental group, grading had simply become too ingrained.
+One of Sackstein’s students articulated this exact challenge, noting that as a senior in high school, she was far too deep into her education to adapt to the new model.

 Pro: We Could Learn for Learning’s Sake

-In spite of their initial discomfort, some of Sackstein’s student’s begrudgingly acknowledged that this new strategy had required them to think about their school work in a different way.
+In spite of their initial discomfort, some of Sackstein’s students acknowledged that this new strategy had required them to think about their school work in a different way.
 The intrinsic merit of learning for its own sake began to take precedence among Sackstein’s students.

-In this regard, Sackstein’s experiment suggested that grades have had the effect of preventing students from learning for the sake of enrichment.
-By removing the grading goal-line from the end of every project, we have the ability to place learning on an unending continuum, and possibly one that the student will remain on for a lifetime.
+In this regard, Sackstein’s experiment suggests that grades could have the effect of preventing students from learning for the sake of enrichment.
+By removing the grading goal line from the end of every project, we have the ability to place learning on an unending continuum, and possibly one that the student will remain on for a lifetime.

 Con: Grades Carry a Lot of Weight in the Outside World

-In other words, the grading system is conceptually ingrained in our educational system, which means it’s also conceptually ingrained in all the other systems that correlate to education.
+Today, the grading scale is ingrained in our educational system, which means it’s also ingrained in all the other systems that correlate to education.
 College administrators, politicians, and job-makers all hold grades as sacred.
 According to USA Today, large corporate employers still rely heavily on GPAs to sort out the cream of the crop.

-We are all subject to a nearly religious acceptance of this system, a condition which leaves employers with few other reliable measures of academic aptitude, which leaves policy-makers with few really illustrative indicators of school performance, and which provides administrators with a simple way of quantifying the capabilities of a student body.
+We are all subject to a nearly religious acceptance of this system, a condition which leaves employers with few other reliable metrics for academic aptitude and policy-makers with few really illustrative indicators of school performance.
+The grading scale provides simple quantification for the capabilities of a student body.

-The authority which has been conferred upon grades is deeply consequential when it comes to applying for graduate school or filling out job applications.
-It’s equally important when it comes to college fundraising, solicitation of endowments, and courtship of prominent professors, researchers, and administrators.
+As a result, your grades may be deeply consequential when you're applying for graduate school or filling out job applications.
+As for colleges, student grades may be equally important when it comes to fundraising; solicitation of endowments; and courtship of prominent professors, researchers, and administrators.

 Student GPA — both for individuals and across whole college communities — can be treated as short-hand for a sense of qualification and potential.
 This means that it isn’t just the educational system that would be forced to adjust to the abolition of grades.
-Businesses, public policy-makers, and a wide swathe of relevant stakeholders would also be impacted by such a sweeping change.
+Businesses, policy-makers, and a whole spectrum of other stakeholders would be impacted by such a sweeping change.
 There would be considerable growing pains.

 Pro: We Don’t Need Grades To Train In Practical Skills

 With that said, education at the college level — particularly in technical or practical disciplines — should mature beyond using the grading system alone.
-Its rating and ranking imperatives are a vestige of American’s industrial era.
+The simple ranking imperative of the grading scale is an outdated holdover from America’s industrial era.

-But today’s post-industrial America is built on ideas, ingenuity, information, and knowledge.
-The Chronicle of Higher Education points to a rising emphasis in some circles on “competency-based education,” an approach which inherently requires more nuanced assessment than grades can provide.
+Today’s post-industrial America is built on ideas, ingenuity, information, and knowledge.
+The Chronicle of Higher Education points to a rising emphasis in some circles on "competency-based education," an approach which naturally requires a more nuanced assessment than grades can provide.

 Other liberal arts colleges that don’t issue grades include Alverno College, Antioch College, Bennington College, The Evergreen State College, New College of Florida, and Hampshire College.